The garter stitch is the most basic knitting stitch out there. When you knit flat, you just knit every stitch of every row.

-While you can just seam garter stitch if you want to knit a project flat, what do you do if you want to work Garter Stitch in the round, as in my Garter Stitch Cowl?
+While you can just seam garter stitch if you want to knit a project flat, what do you do if you want to work Garter Stitch in the round?

 Because the right side of the work is always facing you as you work in the round, knitting every stitch of every round gives you Stockinette Stitch, not Garter.